Q. Do I need a prescription from a physician for physical therapy?

 Q. Should I bring my insurance card on my first visit?

 A. Yes, our administrative staff will make a copy of your insurance card.
-Ironically, many insurance companies need a copy of the card when we submit your bill.
+Many insurance companies need a copy of the card when we submit your bill.
 It is important that you notify the administrative staff if any changes occur with your insurance while you are receiving therapy.

 Q. Will I be expected to make my co-payment at the time of each visit?